Books Set in Australia and New Zealand

 At the beginning of this novel, the main character, Alice, is only 9 years old and is sent away from her seaside home to live with her estranged grandmother, June, on a flower farm.
 Over the years, she learns both the language of flowers and about all the women her grandmother has taken in over the years to help them heal from abusive situations.

 However, Alice eventually realizes that she has her own unhealed wounds and flees the flower farm.
 She ends up in the remote, beautiful central desert of Australia.
-She thinks she has found peace until her new love, Dylan, is much different than she expected.
+She thinks she has found peace until her new love, Dylan, is much different from what she expected.

 In May 2019, The Lost Flowers of Alice Hart won the Australian Book Industry Award for General Fiction Book of the Year.
 The book is now a series on Amazon Prime that stars Sigourney Weaver as June.

 Ky is a Vietnamese-Australian woman who deeply regrets encouraging her parents to let her brother go out to celebrate his graduation.
-That evening, he is killed inside a restaurant.
-The Sydney suburb of Cabramatta is known for violent crime and the worst heroin epidemic in Australian history, and the police force seems indifferent.
+That evening, he was killed inside a restaurant.
+The Sydney suburb of Cabramatta is known for violent crime, and the worst heroin epidemic in Australian history, and the police force seems indifferent.

 Ky returns home to Cabramatta for the funeral and learns that while a dozen people were in the restaurant when Denny was killed, they all claim to know nothing.
 The police are stumped, so Ky decides to talk to the witnesses herself.
 As she peels back the layers, readers get the points of view of both Ky and the witnesses.
 These POV add depth to this literary thriller, exploring everything from colonialism to the Vietnam War.